arkency/reactjs_koans/README.md

 We first started teaching React with our [*Rails meets React.js* ebook](http://blog.arkency.com/rails-react/).
 However, we found out that learning from book isn't the most suitable way of learning for everyone.
 Even though we had hands-on example, we decided to cover basics of React using the koans format.

-For non-rails people we prepared something els - *React by example*.
+For non-rails people we prepared something else - *React by example*.
 In it, we explain how to create common and popular widgets like password-strength meter or credit card input.

 For the price of the ebook, you get: